 Since he started breakdancing during high school, that’s changed—now, he’s a recognized leader in the community, committed to finding ways for other young people to express themselves artistically.
-He’s part of a local peace platform in Guatemala City, through which he works to change living conditions and build a sense of community in his neighborhood.
+He’s part of a local peace network in Guatemala City, through which he works to change living conditions and build a sense of community in his neighborhood.

 During my childhood, I had really good moments while I was studying and bad moments because there were so many problems at home.

 When I was studying high school, I got involved in breakdance and other artistic activities like hip-hop and bboy.
 I have been practicing for almost six years now.

 [Breakdancing] defines me as a person and a member of the community. ...
 I dedicate myself to instruct and give classes to other young people.
 At the same time I talk to them and try to give them some advice to prevent them from getting involved in illegal activities and gangs in the area.

 Inside the arts world, there is a group harmony, and if there is harmony, we can be comfortable with each other and like that build peace.